 learn more on my Science of Skin article HERE

 Think of your skin like bricks and mortar.
 The bricks are mostly made up of keratin, a protein also found in hair and nails.
-The mortar is made out of lipids that float into the space between the bricks as protection.
+The mortar is made out of lipids that float into the space between the bricks.
 Together, it forms the skin’s protective barrier.

 The stratum corneum is slightly acidic with a pH of ~ 4-5.5 (aka the acid mantle).
-This helps form an effective, waterproof barrier to the outside world, preventing epidermal water loss (drying out) and pathogens like bacteria and toxins in.
+This helps form an effective, waterproof barrier to the outside world, preventing epidermal water loss (drying out) and pathogens like bacteria and toxins from getting in.
+Which is how blemishes and beyond are formed.

 Things go awry when our skin is affected by environmental toxins, too much or too little sun or water, chemicals and ingredients that may not be ideal for our personal needs, wearing clothes or sleeping on pillows with materials that potentially irritate, wash away the natural protective oils without resetting accordingly.